Stochastic epidemic models with varying infectivity and waning immunity: Model description

 where the $ \frac{1}{N} $ factor comes from the probability that the $ k $-th individual is chosen as the target of the infectious contact.
-Summing over the index $\ell$, the instantaneous rate at which the $ k $-th individual is infected or reinfected is given by
+Summing over the index $\ell$, the instantaneous rate at which the $ k $-th individual is (re)infected is given by